-Critical illness insurance, also known as critical care insurance, is a type of insurance policy that compensates policyholders with a lump sum payment after getting diagnosed with a specific illness that is listed on their insurance policy.
-Critical illness insurance policies can also be structured to make serial payments based on the policyholder's discretion to cover health care or personal costs due to their illness.
+Critical illness insurance, also known as critical care insurance, is a type of insurance policy that compensates policyholders with a lump sum payment after they are diagnosed with a severe illness.
+This payment can then be used at the policyholder's discretion to cover health care or personal costs due to their illness.

-- Some critical illness coverages are very limited and may only cover a handful of critical illnesses, whereas others can cover you for a vast range of conditions, listing 30 or 36 coverages.
+Some critical illness coverages are very limited and may only cover a handful of critical illnesses, whereas others can cover you for a range of conditions.

 - Your age

 - If you smoke

 - If you purchase the coverage as a stand-alone or as a supplement to an existing health or life insurance policy